 Eligibility - Any undergraduate student who is a citizen or eligible non-citizen of the US and is enrolled at least half-time.
 Subsidized loans require that the student show financial need.

-All CT State schools participate in the Federal Direct Loan program.
+CT State participates in the Federal Direct Loan program.
 There are important pieces of information you should be aware of regarding federal student loans.
 All loan funding must be repaid to the federal government.
 A failure to repay your student loans will negatively impact your future Title IV eligibility and credit rating.

 Subsidized loans are made on the basis of need, and require a minimum half-time enrollment in an eligible program of study.
 The federal government will subsidize the loan by paying the interest for you while you are enrolled in school.
 Freshman students are able to borrow up to $3,500 per year, and students reaching the sophomore level may borrow up to $4,500.